The Architects Award

 The ACA is the designated employer organisation for architects under Fair Work Australia.
 In this capacity we represent architectural employers in negotiating all changes to the Architects Award, and in representing members on related industrial matters.
 We encourage all architectural employers to familiarise themselves with the award and their obligations under it.

-Note: Rates of pay will not change until 1 November 2020 as part of the staged roll-out of the 1.75% increase in the minimum wage.
+Note: New rates of pay are applicable from 1 November 2020 as part of the staged roll-out of the 1.75% increase in the minimum wage.

 What is the Architects Award?